-The proposed rates reflect a 2.7% increase to the 20 and 32-gallon residential cart rates in the County franchised area over the current rates.
-The costs for the County franchised area Prop 218 notices will be reimbursed from the franchise fees.
+The proposed 2016 rates reflect a 2.7% increase for cart service and a 2.0% increase for bin accounts for CSA-8 over the current rates.
+The garbage and recyclables rates are levied on properties that are leased or owned by the County that are located in the CSA-8.
+The costs for CSA-8 Prop 218 notices will be reimbursed from the franchise fees.

-There is no impact to the General Fund.
+There is no impact on the General Fund.